 What type of business do you want to set up in Illinois?
 It is important to identify the type of business so that you can set up company in Illinois with ease.
 You can choose from Sole Proprietorships, Limited and General Partnerships, Limited Liability Companies (LLC), Limited Liability Partnerships (LLP), and Corporation including S-Corporations and C-Corporations.
-The type of business entity you want to form can be domestic or foreign entity.
+The type of business entity you want to form can be either domestic or foreign.
 The forms and fee will be different for each type of entity.
 Know more

 Business Entity Name

 One of the most important steps towards incorporation in Illinois is naming your business entity.
 You have to start by identifying, searching, reserving, and then registering the business name.
 There are 3 steps towards business name formation and these are:

 - Naming Requirements: A corporate name pursuant to (805 ILCS 5/) Business Corporation Act of 1983 should contain the words “corporation”, “incorporated” or abbreviation like “corp.”, and “inc.” The names should be distinguishable from existing names.

 - Business name search: You need to search for a business name that is not in use already.
 You can conduct name search here.